 |ZIP Code||Average Annual Home Insurance Rate|

 On the other hand, some areas of Los Angeles face higher homeowners insurance costs, on average.
-Crime rates, fire risk, and even your proximity to emergency services could lead insurance companies to see certain neighborhoods as higher risk, which could drive up area rates.
-An average annual rate of $1,272 makes 90210 the most expensive ZIP code in Los Angeles for homeowners coverage.
+Crime rates, fire risk, and even your how close you are to emergency services such as fire and police stations could impact rates the risk level of certain parts of the city, which could drive up the area's insurance costs.
+The most expensive ZIP code for homeowners insurance in Los Angeles is 90210, where the average annual rate is $1,272.

 |ZIP Code||Average Annual Home Insurance Rate|

-Among the numerous decisions homeowners face when purchasing homeowners insurance is how high to set the deductible.
-A deductible is an amount for which a homeowner is responsible before an insurance company steps in to cover costs.
-Choosing your deductible plays a significant role in how much you pay for your home policy.
+Among the numerous decisions faced by homeowners when buying homeowners insurance is how high or low to set the deductible.
+A deductible is an amount for which a homeowner is responsible before the insurer will cover a claim.
+The deductible that you decide on can have a big impact on home insurance rates.

-When thinking about your deductible, a good rule of thumb is that the lower your deductible, the higher your premiums.
-As such, if you want to keep your insurance rates low, aim for a higher deductible.
-Bear in mind that your homeowners deductible should not be set at an amount that you would have difficulty paying in the event of a loss.
+When considering your deductible, a good rule of thumb is that the lower your deductible, the higher your premiums.
+As such, if you want lower insurance rates, aim for a higher deductible.
+It's worth noting that a homeowners deductible should only be as high as you can reasonably pay in the event of a loss.

-Have a look at may of the typical deductibles offered by home insurance companies and an approximation of average premiums.
+Have a look at the average deductibles offered by home insurance companies and an estimate of average homeowners insurance rates.

 |Deductible Level||Average Annual Homeowners Insurance Rate|